kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_2.md

 ![reading guide](./images/00-Reading%20guide.png)

 #	1. Our learning curriculum
-This part is for you if you have only slots of 10 to 20 minutes to spare (not even every day), and you still want to get your feet wet in blockchain programming.
+This tutorial is for you if you have only slots of 10 to 20 minutes to spare (not even every day), and you still want to get your feet wet in blockchain programming.
 Very quickly after the first steps, you can already learn a lot without installing anything on your laptop.
 You only need a web browser and an active Internet connection.

 The major obstacle I met when I started programming blockchain in 2016 was the quantity of information to digest and of tools to install.
 Fortunately, since then the development landscape has improved enormously.
 1. In the following tutorial, we can start learning to code using only our browser, without installing anything on our local computer.
 Nothing to install, nothing to configure, nothing to pay, nothing to subscribe.